 Students arriving prior to 8:25 am will not have access to the building.
-They should report to their designated waiting area until 8:25 am.
+They should stay with their adult (parent/guardian) in the designated waiting area until 8:25 am.
 At 8:25 am students may proceed in an orderly manner to their classrooms.